fctr-id/okta-mcp-server/README.md

 </div>

 <div align="center">
 A  MCP server that enables AI models to securely interact with Okta environments through OAuth 2.1 authentication and Role-Based Access Control (RBAC).
-This implementation follows the legacy MCP specification (03-26) where the MCP server acts as an OAuth proxy between AI clients and Okta.
+This implementation follows the combined Authorization Server/Resource Server pattern where the MCP server acts as an OAuth proxy between AI clients and Okta.
 </div>

 <div align="center" style="margin-top: 20px">